redhat-ai-services/ai-accelerator/custom_workbench/README.md

 Enable openshift image registry so we can push custom notebook image to openshift image registry.
+(if using an external registry, you can skip using the openshift registry)
 1. Expose openshift image registry route.
 `oc patch configs.imageregistry.operator.openshift.io/cluster --patch '{"spec":{"defaultRoute":true}}' --type=merge`